iceye-ltd/product-documentation/docs/productguide/ordering.md

 <figcaption align = "center"><em>Figure 5: Example of an order for a stack of images with a <b>repeat cycle</b> of 20 days and an <b>acquisition time window</b> for each image of 14 days.</em></figcaption>
 </figure>

-Standard orders are submitted via email.
+For existing customer, standard orders are submitted via email.
 To order, please fill out the Standard Order Form with your contact information, and be sure to specify all the required tasking options described in the paragraphs below.
-Once completed, please send your Standard Order Form and the optional AOI file to the email address [customer@iceye.com](mailto:customer@iceye.com).
+Once completed, please send your Standard Order Form and the optional AOI file to the COSP email address you were provided with during your account set up.

+New customers should complete [this form](https://www.iceye.com/lp/contact-us) on the [ICEYE website](https://www.iceye.com).
+There may be a slight delay while your account is set up but after that you will be able to order data using the instructions on this page.

 !!! info
     The order form will be provided by COSP.
-If you need a new one please email [customer@iceye.com](mailto:customer@iceye.com)
+If you need a new one please contact the COSP team using the information that you were provided with when your account was set up or contact [the sales team](https://www.iceye.com/lp/contact-us)

 <figure markdown>
 ![placeholder](img/standardOrders2.png){width="600"}